-generic: An interface declaration in the block header of a block statement, a component declaration, or an entity declaration, in the package header of a package declaration, or in the subprogram header of a subprogram specification.
-Generics provide a channel for static information to be communicated to a block, a package, or a subprogram from its environment.
-Unlike explicit declarations, however, the value or subtype denoted by a generic can be supplied externally, either in a component instantiation statement, in a configuration specification, or in a package or subprogram instantiation declaration.
-(6.5.6.2)
+generic: An interface declaration in the block header of a block statement, a component declaration, or an entity declaration, in the package header of a package declaration, in the subprogram header of a subprogram specification, or in the protected type header of a protected type declaration.
+Generics provide a channel for static information to be communicated to a block, a package, a subprogram or a protected type from its environment.
+Unlike explicit declarations, a generic's value can be supplied externally.